alexandremfonseca/discover-rocketseat/README.md

 ## About

-🚀 Rocketseat's Discover Exercises is a repository created to store exercises developed throughout Rocketseat's Discover course.
+🚀 Rocketseat's Discover Course is a repository created to store exercises developed throughout Rocketseat's Discover course.
 It contains exercises all the way from basic Front-End tools, such as HTML and CSS to more advanced Full Stack tools, such as React.js, TypeScript, Node.js and more!

 ## Tech Stack